For the 2024-2025 Season

 Out-of-state recoveries of Virginia-banded doves have come predominantly from neighboring states or states in the southeastern U.S., including Maryland, North Carolina, South Carolina, Georgia, Alabama, and a couple from Florida.
 Recoveries of doves banded in states to the north of Virginia (including New York, Pennsylvania, and Maryland) generally show up a bit later in the season.
 Remember to report any bands you recover to the Bird Banding Laboratory website.
 This information is essential for evaluating dove movements and survival.
 In addition, you will receive a “Certificate of Appreciation” that includes information on where, when, and who banded the dove.

 Also, remember that in addition to your hunting license, all migratory bird hunters (even if you are license exempt) are required to get a new HIP (Harvest Information Program) certification each year.
 You can get the free permit by visiting our website.
 Plan to do so well before going dove hunting so you aren’t rushed trying to do everything at the last minute.
-Enjoy your hunting and be safe.
-Good luck!
+Enjoy your hunting, be safe and good luck!